eslint/eslint/docs/rules/no-restricted-properties.md

-# Disallow certain object properties (no-restricted-properties)
+# disallow certain object properties (no-restricted-properties)

 Certain properties on objects may be disallowed in a codebase.
 This is useful for deprecating an API or restricting usage of a module's methods.
+For example, you may want to disallow using `describe.only` when using Mocha or telling people to use `Object.assign` instead of `_.extend`.

+## Rule Details
 This rule looks for accessing a given property key on a given object name, either when reading the property's value or invoking it as a function.
 You may specify an optional message to indicate an alternative API or a reason for the restriction.

-## Rule Details

-This rule is aimed at disallowing certain object properties from your code.

 ### Options